 Summary: Oh baby, I'm not a vampire.
 I'm a lot older than that.
-Hurt.
+Hurt Sam.
 Angst.
+Awesome Dean.

 It wasn't that late, she could get up and get ready and no one would know how long she'd been up or how many bars she'd hit the night before.

 The sunlight's rays were trapped by the large dusty curtains, but the room was warm, it had a light hue.

 She gave a long yawn, scrunching her long hair with knarled fingertips and covering her mouth with the back of her hand.